9 Natural Blister Remedies

 Once you’ve soaked your feet in the water, be sure to dry them thoroughly with a towel.
 Every now and again, you should check the blister to make sure it hasn’t produced any more fluid.
 If it has, dry it with a cotton ball or swap.

-** It’s believed that salt can also act as an antimicrobial agent, which is said to help prevent infections.
+Note: It’s believed that salt can improve skin defenses and help prevent infections.

 According to popular belief, peeling a clove of fresh garlic, crushing it to create a paste and applying it to your blister could help to cure it.
 However, this method isn’t usually effective, and can cause a burning sensation.